 DVAs are seen on both CT and MRI as a leash of vessels draining towards a central vein.

-If large, the draining vein may be seen on non-contrast CT, and is confirmed with contrast administration.
+If large, the draining vein may be seen on non-contrast CT, and is confirmed with contrast administration as a linear or curvilinear enhancing structure.

 May be visible on most sequences, but is most easily seen on post-contrast T1 sequences.
 If there is an associated cavernous haemangioma then susceptibility weighted sequences will be most sensitive for this component.